 Fungal infections are a common occurrence throughout the natural world.
-And within humans a fungal infection occurs when an invading fungus takes over an area of the body, and becomes too much for the immune system to handle.
+And within humans a fungal infection can occur when an invading fungus takes over an area of the body and becomes too much for the immune system to handle.
 Fungus can live in anything, the air, soil, water, and in plants, as well as humans.
 And when in humans, in can lead to skin problems like rashes and bumps.

 Terbinafine, the active ingredient in Lamisil Spray, is used to treat various types of fungus, such as ringworm, athlete’s foot, and jock itch.
 This medication is also used to treat a skin condition known as pityriasis, which is a fungal infection that causes the lightening and darkening of the skin of the neck, chest, arms and legs.
 This medicine is what is known as an antifungal.
 Taking this medication will ultimately stop the growth of the fungus.

 This medication comes in the singular strength of 1%.
 Remember your dose is based on your medical background and your overall response to the treatment.
 If your doctor or pharmacist has given you some information in the form of a pamphlet, take the time to read up on this drug, and if you have any questions or concerns regarding this medication, please consult your doctor.

 This medication is to be used on the skin only.
 Clean and dry the affected area.
 Then apply enough of the mediation to the wet skin on and around the affected area.
 This medication is usually used once or twice a day or as directed to you by your doctor.
 After use, wash your hands.
 And do not cover, wrap, or bandage the affected area unless otherwise told to do so by your doctor.